PoCInnovation/Pool2022/Software/day05/React/README.md

 Storing a JWT inside the localStorage is a bad idea.
 Here is [how to solve this problem](https://www.codeheroes.fr/2020/06/20/securiser-une-api-rest-3-3-gestion-du-jwt-cote-client/).

-Your turn !
+Your turn!

 ### React Context

-What if you could share data between different components without passing parameters to them ?
+What if you could share data between different components without passing parameters to them?

 Well it's possible, it's called [React Context](https://en.reactjs.org/docs/context.html).